Creamy Strawberry Crepes

 - Cook until top appears dry; turn and cook 15-20 seconds longer.
 Remove to a wire rack.
 Repeat with remaining batter, adding butter to skillet as needed.
 When cool, stack crepes with waxed paper or paper towels in between.

 - For filling, in a small bowl, beat the cream cheese, confectioners' sugar, lemon juice, zest and vanilla until smooth.
 Fold in 2 cups berries and the whipped cream.
 Spoon about 1/3 cup filling down the center of 14 crepes; roll up.
 Garnish with remaining berries and, if desired, confectioner's sugar.
 Freeze remaining crepes, unfilled, for another use.
+Place waxed paper between crepes in an airtight container.

 Nutrition Facts2 crepes: 504 calories, 26g fat (15g saturated fat), 194mg cholesterol, 275mg sodium, 58g carbohydrate (28g sugars, 3g fiber), 12g protein.